 Susan has previously worked for the Ministry of Education, working with school leaders, boards and teachers in Manukau to help them raise student achievement in literacy and numeracy.
 She also designed and led the Pasifika Schooling Improvement project, a national project to improve the effectiveness of interventions for Pasifika students.
 Susan has written a variety of educational resources for World Vision New Zealand including books, DVDs, photo packs and interactive internet sites to help NZ children learn more about the developing world.
 Susan has always believed in the power of learning to change lives.

 Linda has been responsible for COMET Auckland- Te Hononga Akoranga’s finance department since 2008.
 She is dedicated to improving the efficiency of financial management system as well as IT system and business procedures.
-Linda is also leading the data department.

 Linda is a Chartered Accountant.
 She has bachelor’s degrees in Business and Mathematics, and a Postgraduate Diploma in Statistics.
 She has huge interest in data science.